yearn/yearn-devdocs/docs/getting-started/products/ylockers/overview.md

 | 4 (final growth week)               | 100        | 250       | 2.5x      |
 | 5 ...n                 | 100        | 250       | 2.5x      |

 To keep it simple, the example above does not address what happens if you make a withdrawal or a second deposit.
-If, for example, you deposit 100 Ylocker tokens every week for four weeks, you will then have four independent weight groups travelling through the system.
+If, for example, you deposit 100 yLocker tokens every week for four weeks, you will then have four independent weight groups traveling through the system.

 A withdraw will always retrieve yLocker tokens from your most recent (least weighted) deposit, leaving the higher weighted yLocker tokens to continue along.